Frequently Asked Questions

 Internet Access Numbers (908/909 XXX XXX)

 These numbers were historically used for dial-up internet access.
 While still technically valid, they are largely obsolete.
-You should avoid implementing support for these unless specifically required for legacy systems.
+Avoid implementing support for these unless specifically required for legacy systems.
+Consider blocking or flagging these numbers in modern applications.

 Freephone Numbers (800 XXX XXX and 900 XXX XXX)